diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/inventions/007_ai_ad_copy_generation.md

 2. The method of claim 1, wherein the instruction specifies the type of advertising copy to be created, such as a headline, a body paragraph, or a call-to-action.

 3. The method of claim 1, wherein the prompt instructs the AI model to generate a plurality of distinct copy options.

+**Mathematical Justification:**
+Let `D` be the space of all product descriptions.
+Let `C` be the space of all possible marketing copy.
+The goal is to find a mapping `f: D → C` that maximizes an effectiveness function `E(c)`, where `c ∈ C`. `E(c)` could represent click-through rate, conversion, or brand alignment.
+The generative AI model `G_AI` is an approximation of this function, trained on a vast corpus of product descriptions and their corresponding effective marketing copy.
+The system computes `c' = G_AI(d)` where `d ∈ D`.

+**Proof of Value:** A human copywriter manually searches the space `C` for an effective `c`, a process with high cognitive cost `C_human`.
+The AI model directly generates a candidate `c'` that is predicted to have a high effectiveness score `E(c')`.
+The value of the system is proven by the dramatic reduction in the cost of finding a high-quality candidate, such that `Cost(G_AI(d)) ≪ C_human`.
+The system acts as a powerful heuristic to navigate the high-dimensional creative space of marketing copy. `Q.E.D.`